sdzivanovich/cs1699_deliverable5/README.md

 ### Notes ###
 This project has a dependency on QuickCheck.

-`coverage/` contains .html files from running the code analysis on the project (excluding the Main module).

 `MyList.hs` contains an abbreviated List module taken from the GHC source of `Data.List`.
 See the source file for information on the licensing, etc.

 `Main.hs` contains the properties for testing `MyList`.